Jean-François de La Harpe: Works

-Critics
+Critiques

 La Harpe's main work is his Lycée ou Cours de littérature (1799), which brings in 18 volumes of lessons he had given for twelve years in high school.
 It is a monument of literary criticism.
-Even if some parts are low - that on ancient philosophers in particular - everything that is said about the drama of Corneille to Voltaire, is beautifully thought out and reasoned, even if the thinking and reasoning of a purist often picky.
+Even if some parts are low - that on ancient philosophers in particular - everything that is said about the drama of Corneille to Voltaire, is beautifully thought out and reasoned, even if the thinking and reasoning is that of a purist and often picky.
 The passages on contemporary authors, in which La Harpe attacks vigorously the philosophical party, are often very funny.